-As we previously reported in our Quarterly Report on Form 10-Q that was filed with the SEC on August 14, 2013, in June 2013, Custom Equity Research, Inc. d/b/a Summer Street Research Partners, or Summer Street, commenced an arbitration proceeding alleging breach of contract and quantum meruit claims against us.
-Summer Street claims, among other things, that we owe Summer Street \$480,000 in cash commissions, as well as warrants to purchase 460,338 shares of our common stock, in connection with our engagement of Summer Street to serve as our financial advisor and placement agent for two financing transactions we undertook in 2011 and 2012, respectively.
-As required under our engagement agreements with Summer Street, the arbitration has been brought before JAMS, The Resolution Experts, which is an alternative dispute resolution provider.
-In the arbitration, we have filed counter-claims against Summer Street alleging fraud and misrepresentation, abuse of process and malicious prosecution, and we are seeking unspecified monetary damages from Summer Street in connection with our counter-claims.
-The arbitration proceeding is at a preliminary stage.
-We intend to vigorously defend ourselves and pursue our counter-claims against Summer Street in the arbitration.
+In June 2013, Custom Equity Research, Inc. d/b/a Summer Street Research Partners, or Summer Street, commenced an arbitration proceeding alleging breach of contract and quantum meruit claims against us.
+Summer Street claimed that we owed it additional cash commissions and common stock warrants in connection with our previous engagement of Summer Street to serve as our financial advisor and placement agent.
+In the arbitration, we filed counter-claims against Summer Street alleging fraud and misrepresentation, abuse of process and malicious prosecution.
+In July 2014, we entered into a settlement agreement with Summer Street, which resulted in dismissal of the arbitration.
+Pursuant to the settlement agreement, we agreed to pay Summer Street \$20,000.